Trendsetter: Oliver Gareis from Amadeus Winery, Turkey

 For a listing of articles and videos on Turkish wines and wine travel in Turkey, check out our page Uncorking the Caucasus.
-To purchase the Kindle or paperback copy of the book Uncorking the Caucasus: Wines from Turkey, Armenia, and Georgia, please head to this Amazon product page.
+To purchase the Kindle or paperback copy of Uncorking the Caucasus: Wines from Turkey, Armenia, and Georgia, please head to our Amazon product page.

 Bozcaada is one of a handful of islands in the Aegean Sea that Turkey can call its own.
 It sits in front of the point where the Sea of Marmara empties into the Aegean Sea, and it is always windy on the island.
 These crosswinds between the two seas seem to magically tend the vines and offer the most pleasant enotourism experience in Turkey.
 The locals love Bozcaada because they say it feels like a big sailboat in the middle of the sea and it never stays still.